This document’s purpose is to make working together as easy and transparent as possible.

 - 5. Feedback & Recognition

 - ENTJ-A in Myers Briggs.
 The “E” as in Extraverted seems a bit off at times, especially after a lot of interactions and touch points with a great sum of people.
-I truly am my best self when I have balance between managing and time for myself in flow.
+I perform at my best levels when I have balance between managing and time for myself in flow.

 - Type A. I am able to perform and handle stress more effectively and block out emotional distractions better than resting Type T. The downside is that I might seem cold or unapproachable.